greenlsi/mercury_mso_framework/README.md

 - Clone this repository in your PC: `git clone https://github.com/greenlsi/mercury_mso_framework.git`
 - Once cloned, move to the M&amp;S&amp;O framework folder: `cd mercury_mso_framework`
-- Install all the required Python packages: `pip3 install -r requirements.txt`
+- Install all the required Python packages: `python3 `
-- Install Mercury: `python3 setup.py install`
+- Install Mercury with all the required Python packages: `python3 setup.py install`
 - Move to the SummerSim '20 example directory: `cd samples/summersim-2020`
 - Create the folder that will hold the simulation results of your trial: `mkdir results`
 - Let's run the example!: type `python3 main.py` and let it simulate